 Dartmouth students shop for courses during the first two weeks of term.
-You may see your class enrollments using Blackboard or BannerStudent about 30 days before a term begins, but that enrollment will likely change once term begins.
-You can reduce shopping some by sending the class an e-mail via Blackboard before term begins; if your Blackboard site contains course information, they can use that to make decisions early.
-Below I have copied the Registrar's rules for dropping and adding courses:
+You may see your class enrollments using Canvas or BannerStudent about 30 days before a term begins, but that enrollment will likely change once term begins.
+You can reduce shopping some by sending the class an e-mail via Canvas before term begins; if your Canvas site contains course information, they can use that to make decisions early.
+Below are the Registrar's rules for dropping and adding courses:

 Beginning with the first day of classes, students are eligible to change courses at the Office of the Registrar.
 Each term a five-day period is available for the adding, dropping, or exchanging of courses or sections.
 In sectioned courses students have normally been placed, in accordance with Faculty wishes, in a section that will lead to as even balancing of section sizes as possible; the same practice must be followed when a student shifts into a sectioned course.
 As a consequence, no permission is normally needed if a student wishes to move from a larger to a smaller section; a shift in the opposite direction (including that involving initially equal sections) requires the permission in writing of the designated director of the course.